 Expert support from Leading Tuition

-Book a Free ConsultationA Mathematics interview at Oxford or Cambridge is unlike any exam you have sat, any class you have attended, or any problem set you have completed at school.
+Download Free Sample QuestionsA Mathematics interview at Oxford or Cambridge is unlike any exam you have sat, any class you have attended, or any problem set you have completed at school.
 Tutors are not checking whether you have memorised the right techniques.
 They are watching how you think — how you respond when a problem resists your first approach, how you reason out loud, and whether you can take a mathematical idea somewhere new under gentle pressure.
 Standard A-level revision, however thorough, will not prepare you for this.
 What you need is practice thinking mathematically in real time, with someone pushing back.

 Most Mathematics interviews at both Oxford and Cambridge last between 20 and 30 minutes, and you will typically have two separate interviews, often with different tutors.
 You will almost certainly be given mathematical problems to work through on paper or a whiteboard during the interview itself.
 These problems are not designed to be solved instantly — they are designed to be explored.